Israeli-American Council: Funding

-Major funders of IAC are billionaire and pro-Israel philanthropist Sheldon Adelson, who has contributed millions to the organization, and Haim Saban.
-Republican Adelson and Democrat Sabin had appeared together to demonstrate that their efforts for Israel were bipartisan, but from 2015 Sabin reduced his support over political differences.
+Major funders of IAC have included billionaire and pro-Israel philanthropist Sheldon Adelson, who contributed millions to the organization, and Haim Saban.
+Republican Adelson and Democrat Saban had appeared together to demonstrate that their efforts for Israel were bipartisan, but from 2015 Saban reduced his support over political differences.

 Israeli-American National Conference

 In 2014, IAC began hosting annual national conferences, featuring American and Israeli politicians and business leaders.
 The conference has grown to become one of the largest Israel-related annual events.

-The first national conference was held in November in Washington D.C. and drew over 750 participants and speakers.
+The first national conference was held in November in Washington, D.C., and drew over 750 participants and speakers.
 During an on-stage discussion about the Palestinian issue between IAC's two megadonors, Saban and Adelson, the former insisted on the two-state solution to keep Israel both Democratic and Jewish.
-Adelson, in response, quipped "Israel isn’t going to be a democratic state – so what?"
+Adelson, in response, quipped "Israel isn't going to be a democratic state – so what?"
 A year, it was reported that Saban has ended his involvement in IAC, allegedly over political differences.

-In 2017, the conference was held in Washington D.C.
+In 2017, the conference was held in Washington, D.C.
 Among the speakers were U.S. ambassador to the UN Nikki Haley, Israel's UN Representative Danny Danon, Israeli Education Minister Naftali Bennett, Israeli Deputy Foreign Minister Tzipi Hotovely, and Member of Knesset Merav Michaeli.

 The fifth IAC National Conference in 2018 was held in Florida with over 3,100 attendees.
 Speakers included Vice President Mike Pence, Senator Chuck Schumer (D-NY), House Democratic Leader, Nancy Pelosi (D-CA), Speaker of the Israeli Knesset Yuli Edelstein, Israel's Justice Minister Ayelet Shaked, and Israeli-American businessmen such as Marius Nacht and Maya Prosor.

 U.S. President Donald Trump spoke at IAC's sixth national conference in December 2019.
-He claimed that some Jews "don't love Israel enough" and, addressing the audience of 4,000 Jews: "You’re not going to vote for the wealth tax.
-Let’s take 100 percent of your wealth away.
-No, no. Even if you don’t like me – and some of you don’t, some of you I don’t like at all actually – and you’re going to be my biggest supporters because you’ll be out of business in about 15 minutes."
+He claimed that some Jews "don't love Israel enough" and, addressing the audience of 4,000 Jews: "You're not going to vote for the wealth tax.
+Let's take 100 percent of your wealth away.
+No, no. Even if you don't like me – and some of you don't, some of you I don't like at all actually – and you're going to be my biggest supporters because you'll be out of business in about 15 minutes."
 While the audience cheered, some commentators claimed Trump's remarks were antisemitic.